suyufei/CAPOW/README.md

-## Welcome to the CAPOW wiki!
+## Welcome to the CAPOW readme file
-This wiki serves as the primary support document for the **California and West Coast Power System (CAPOW)** model.
+This readme serves as the general support document for the **California and West Coast Power System (CAPOW)** model.
 CAPOW is primarily Python based (a few Matlab scripts are included; these are executed in Python).
 The model was built to simulate the operations of the major markets comprising the West Coast bulk electric power system: the **Mid-Columbia (Mid-C)** market, and the **California Independent System Operator (CAISO)**.

 ![](https://github.com/romulus97/CAPOW/blob/master/Wiki_images/figure1.png)